-This article is probably one of the most important articles I have done.
-I hope to help this disabled veteran and others with some creative ideas for fitness.
+This is probably one of the most important responses I've written to a question.
+I hope to help this disabled veteran and others with some creative ideas about fitness.

-You may need some special equipment like dumbbells, rubber bands, or wrist and ankle weights, but they are inexpensive and can be found in most of your physical therapy clinics.
-The following link will give you access to my free "45 Day Beginner Program" (PDF) with pictures of all the stretches and exercises I discuss in this article.
+You may need some special equipment like dumbbells, rubber bands, or wrist and ankle weights, but they are inexpensive and can be found in most physical therapy clinics.
+The following link will give you access to my free 45-Day Beginner Program (PDF) with pictures of all the stretches and exercises I discuss in this article.

-For starters some related articles for you to check out are the following:
+For starters, here are some related articles for you to check out:

 Stretching Can Do it All

 First of all, the stretching plan you asked about earlier is ideal for just about anyone.
 The stretches can be performed standing up, on the floor or in a chair, if needed.
 Holding stretches for 45-60 seconds can have an isometric effect on your muscles, meaning you actually can work the muscle by stretching.
 The muscle contracts after nearly a minute of stretching it.
 That is one reason why people who do yoga look so toned.
 So when all else fails, do the stretching plan until you feel your muscles start to contract.

 Chest, triceps, biceps, abs, lower/upper back and shoulders

 You know how to do them.
 But with certain injuries, working your chest, triceps and shoulders with these exercises may be challenging.
 For example, many people have issues with their wrists not bending properly.
 What I would recommend in this case is to do a push-up on a set of hexagonal dumbbells where you can place the heel of your palm on the bar without bending your wrist.